 Consider what happened in a Washington, D.C. subway station.

 Joshua Bell, one of the world’s finest violinists, played for nearly an hour during morning rush hour.
-He used a Stradivarius worth millions.
+He used a Stradivarius violin worth millions of dollars.
 Days earlier, people had paid hundreds of dollars to hear him in concert halls.

 In the subway, thousands hurried past.
 Only a handful stopped.
 Most never looked up.